 Chemotherapy is the use of drugs to destroy cancer cells and is sometimes used to treat thyroid cancer.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
 A patient may receive one drug at a time or combinations of different drugs at the same time.

-For MTC, two other FDA-approved targeted therapy options include:
+For MTC, there are two other FDA-approved targeted therapy options:

 In 2012, the FDA approved another tyrosine kinase inhibitor for metastatic MTC called cabozantinib (Cometriq, XL184).
 The recommended dose is 140 mg, taken in pill form once daily.
 Side effects may include constipation, stomach pain, high blood pressure, hair color changes, fatigue, nausea, and swelling, in addition to serious colon problems.